 If File or Window Reason is different to the rejection codes mentioned in the above section, National Grid expects Service Provider to send a non 200 http status code back with a message ‘Invalid Reason in File or Window’

-DateTimeStamp is in the future, National Grid expects Service Provider to send a non 200 http status code back with a message ‘DateTimeStamp is in the future’
+If the absolute difference between National Grid DateTimeStamp and Service Provider’s current system time (in UTC) is greater than 1 min, National Grid expects Service Provider to send a non 200 http status code back with a message ‘Invalid DateTimeStamp’

 Using availability confirmation web service, National Grid can send error codes for different windows in a single availability confirmation xml.
 National Grid can also send multiple error codes for a single availability window.
 These error codes will be separated by semicolons.